StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/RDS.md

 * It generally incyrs the performance costs of an ACID-compliant transaction system
 * It uses expensive joins to reassemble

-Mutli-AZ dat replication is *synchronous*
+Mutli-AZ data replication is *synchronous*
 Read replica data replication is *asynchronous*

 ##### Security